autistic-symposium/ethernaut-foundry-framework-solutions-sol/test/01/README.md

 <br>

-  - however, the contribution made by the user would need to be greater than `1000 eth`, made by the owner in the constructor:
+  - however, the contribution made by the user would need to be greater than `1000 eth` (to beat the one made by the owner in the constructor):

 <br>